COVID-19:

 Viruses are constantly mutating, creating new variants over time.
 New variants of the virus that cause COVID-19 have been documented in the United States and across the world.
 In some cases, variants can spread quickly, leading to more cases of COVID-19.
 However, current studies suggest authorized vaccines are able to generate antibodies that recognize these variants.

 As of November 26, 2021, Omicron has been designated a variant of concern.
-Although data suggests that Omicron is less severe, it spreads more easily than other variants.
-The latest Omicron BA.4 and BA.5 variants are causing more than 50% of cases in the United States.
+New lineages of Omicron continue to spread in the United States and globally.
 The CDC recommends getting fully vaccinated and following other recommended prevention strategies for COVID-19.

 How are coronaviruses spread?